Rapists prowling a Target store parking lot use an elderly woman in distress to lure victims.

 It definitely was not coincidence that my mom sent me that email just a few days before this all happened.
 Please, PLEASE be careful and always be aware of your surroundings.
 Just because you individually don’t go over to help someone doesn’t mean you have to leave them in trouble, but please don’t go alone, you really don’t know what might be going on.

-In common with so many Internet-circulated warnings of the past few years (e.g., foiled abduction in Saginaw, gang initiation in Memphis, foiled abduction in Cedar Falls, robbery in Garland), it adds to the perception that women are being hunted en masse in the parking lots of shopping centers and
+In common with so many Internet-circulated warnings of the past few years (e.g., foiled abduction in Saginaw, gang initiation in Memphis, foiled abduction in

 The incident described in this seemingly helpful warning never happened, said Terry Mee, division commander of the Wheaton Police Department: there was no foiled abduction, no little old lady luring an unwary woman into a trap, no gun-wielding large man in a stocking cap, no police officer who fortuitously saw the whole thing and was able to race over and arrest the perpetrators.